of Assets: This shows the number of assets that have been uploaded to your Content Hub

-The Reports feature produces engagement metrics across two important parameters at an organization-level: Content Discovery and Content Engagement.
+The Reports feature produces engagement metrics across three important parameters at an organization-level: Content Discovery, Content Engagement, and Content Performance

 Then, there are other metrics that Paperflite measures and represents it in graphical format such as: